 Quick access

 To ensure that good quality butt fusion joints are made it is essential that the correct equipment is used.
-The equipment used must be robust enough to handle the size and weight of the pipe to be joined.
-It is essential that the correct pressures be maintained on the pipe ends during each phase of the procedure to achieve this only hydraulically operated equipment should be used.
+The welding machine and associated equipment used must be robust enough to handle the size and weight of the pipe to be joined.
+It is essential that the correct pressures be maintained on the pipe ends during each phase of the procedure.
+To achieve this only hydraulically operated equipment should be used.

-Many modern butt fusion machines include data logging facilities of the fusion process and parameters for use within a Quality Assurance system.
+Many modern butt fusion machines include data logging facilities that record several parameters during each step of the fusion process, for use within a Quality Assurance system.
+This may include the GPS system identifying the location of where the joint was made.

-It is essential that operators of the equipment are familiar with relevant health and safety issues for the equipment being used, and are fully trained it its correct use.
+It is essential that operators of the equipment are familiar with relevant health and safety issues for the equipment being used and are fully trained it its correct use.
+Operators must be qualified and hold an operator badge conforming to ISO 12176 Part 3

-Equipment suitable for butt jointing PE pipe can be supplied by several manufacturers.
-Butt fusion equipment must conform to ISO 12176 Part 1
+Equipment suitable for butt jointing PE pipe can be supplied by many manufacturers and as discussed in the “What is butt fusion” pages of this website comprises of manual, semi-automatic and automatic welding machines.
+Butt fusion Butt fusion equipment must conform to ISO 12176 Part 1

 Electrofusion

-Many modern electrofusion machines include data logging facilities of the fusion process and parameters for use within a Quality Assurance system.
-The data logger must conform to ISO 12176 Part 4.
+Nearly all modern ECUs include data logging facilities of the fusion process and parameters for use within a Quality Assurance system.
+Such facilities will also record when incorrect procedures or fittings where used and some ECUs use a GPS system to also record the location at which the joint was made.
+The data logging facilities must conform to ISO 12176 Part 4

-It is essential that operators of the equipment are familiar with relevant health and safety issues for the equipment being used, and are fully trained it its correct use.
-Operators must be qualified and hold an operator badge conforming to ISO 12176 Part 3.
+As with butt fusion machines, it is essential that operators are familiar with system health and safety issues, are fully trained and qualified in its correct use and hold an operator badge conforming to ISO 12176 Part 3.

 References